stackbit-projects/swell-pool-main-2e914/src/pages/index.md

     subtitle: ''
     features:
       - title: How to Stake With Us
-        subtitle: Introduction to Cardano playlist on Youtube
+        subtitle: Staking with us is easy
         content: ''
         actions: []
         image_alt: Feature 1 placeholder image